 Restless Leg syndrome is a tingling discomfort in the legs and feet.
 People feel an urge to move their legs and feet constantly for temporary relief, often during sleep.
 This delay in sleep onset and constant awakening may cause disruption of sleep for days on end—a common problem among middle-aged adults.

 Narcolepsy is a neurological disorder that disrupts a person's sleep/wake cycle.
 Although the exact cause of narcolepsy is unclear, researchers say genetic and environmental factors are at play.
-Some rare nerve disorders tare connected to narcolepsy.
+Some rare nerve disorders are connected to narcolepsy.

 A stressful or frightful event triggers nightmares.
 Fever or illness, or the use of intoxicating substances like alcohol before sleep, are also causes of nightmares.
 Night terrors are more common in younger children.
 Adults who suffer from emotional tension and stress daily are candidates for bad dreams.

-Other factors that impact sleep
+Other factors that impact sleep that affects sleep

 Sleeping disorders are most common due to lifestyle factors.
 Following a routine throughout the day, getting your circadian rhythms in place, and creating a predictable sleep schedule can help you fall asleep on time.
 Getting a full night's sleep is immensely important for the repair, healing, and functioning of the body.
 It is also very crucial because sleep allows the brain to relax.
 Deep sleep is necessary for several cognitive functions, like reasoning and memory.
 Looking after ourselves and creating the right environment can help with many of the problems we have in getting a good night's sleep.